yizenglistat/glmsusie/README.md

 ---

-> _“Extensible and generalizable confidence‐driven variable selection in high‐dimensional, multicollinear settings---glmcs delivers both statistical rigor and computational efficiency.”_
+> _“Extensible and generalizable variable selection with confidence in high‐dimensional, multicollinear settings---glmcs delivers both statistical rigor and computational efficiency.”_